joshuabaird/puppet-ipaclient/README.md

   * Fedora 20
   * Ubuntu 14.04

-It should hopefully work on any Red Hat or Debian family distro with IPA packages.
+It should hopefully work on any recent Red Hat or Debian distro with IPA packages.

 Examples
 --------